 Army ROTC is an a college program that can pay for school while preparing you to be an officer in either the Active, Reserve or National Guard component of the U.S. Army upon completion of your college degree.
 It provides standard college classes that focus on the broader aspects of college life and life after college while also teaching basic military skills.
 Through Army ROTC, you will attain valuable training in leadership, time management, team building, and the keys for academic and life success.
 Army ROTC is beneficial to all students regardless if they decide to pursue a military or civilian career.

 There are as many reasons to serve as there are people who serve.
 Volunteering is not just an altruistic act.
 It's an opportunity to advance in all areas of your life.

 The Student Success Center provides individual learning strategy instruction, ongoing support and referral services for students seeking to improve their learning skills.
 University-wide learning initiatives have been developed and implemented in areas of retention, at-risk student populations, and students on probation.
 The center also provides outreach programs, including workshops and classroom presentations.

-The Office of Testing and Evaluation provides general information and registration material for national standardized exams such as the ACT Residual exam for admittance into EIU, math placement exams for EIU course placement, outside proctoring for other college exams, student evaluations of faculty/courses, and general survey administration.
-EIU is also an authorized Pearson Vue testing center offering most of the Illinois Licensure Testing System exams.
+Testing and Evaluation Services provides general information and registration material for national standardized exams such as the ACT Residual exam for admittance into EIU, math placement exams for EIU course placement, Nelson Denny Reading Assessment for EIU course placement, outside proctoring for other college exams, student evaluations of faculty/courses, and general survey administration.

 A free program for eligible students who are first-generation students, low-income students and/or students with disabilities.
 Services include individual tutoring and counseling, study skill enhancement, cultural opportunities, career counseling and leadership development training.
 Application is necessary to be eligible for this program.
 Call for more information.